CumulusNetworks/cldemo-config/README.md

 Demo Routing Configurations
 ===========================
 This demo and these configurations are written to be used with the [cldemo-vagrant](https://github.com/cumulusnetworks/cldemo-vagrant) reference topology.
-Before running this demo, install [VirtualBox](https://www.virtualbox.org/wiki/Download_Old_Builds) and [Vagrant](https://releases.hashicorp.com/vagrant/).
-The currently supported versions of VirtualBox and Vagrant can be found on the [cldemo-vagrant](https://github.com/cumulusnetworks/cldemo-vagrant).
+Before running this demo, follow the Prerequisites and Getting Started instructions for your system (see below).

 The configuration files in this repository will be placed on the appropriate devices in order to set up the desired Routing Protocol between the leafs and spines, and will configure a Layer 2 bridge on each leaf top-of-rack switch for the servers in that rack.

-This Github repository contains the configuration files necessary for setting up Layer 3 routing on a [CLOS topology](http://www.networkworld.com/article/2226122/cisco-subnet/clos-networks--what-s-old-is-new-again.html) using Cumulus Linux and Quagga.
+This Github repository contains the configuration files necessary for setting up Layer 3 routing on a [CLOS topology](http://www.networkworld.com/article/2226122/cisco-subnet/clos-networks--what-s-old-is-new-again.html) using Cumulus Linux and FRRouting.

-A helper script named `push-config.py` will quickly deploy the flat configuration files to the devices in the network, but you could just as easily copy and paste them by hand or incorporate them into an automation tool like Ansible instead.
+Ansible is used to quickly deploy configuration from the OOB server to devices on the network.

 Topology
 --------
 This demo runs on a spine-leaf topology with two single-attached hosts.
-The helper script `push-config.py` requires an out-of-band management network that provides access to eth0 on all of the in-band devices.
+The helper out-of-band management network  provides access to eth0 on all of the in-band devices.

          +------------+       +------------+
          | spine01    |       | spine02    |